csm10495/pynom/README.md

 ![Run tests](https://github.com/csm10495/pynom/workflows/Run%20tests/badge.svg) [![PyPI version](https://badge.fury.io/py/pynom.svg)](https://badge.fury.io/py/pynom)

+# Update:
+As of Feb 2024, I'm archiving this project.
+Consider using [backoff](https://github.com/litl/backoff) instead.

 # PyNom

 A simple library to eat exceptions, until enough of a given exception type has been raised.
 The name has the word 'Nom' in it because it can sometimes sound like a person eating.